Animal and Plant Health Inspection Service, USDA.

 (4) Minimize the burden of the collection of information on those who are to respond, through use, as appropriate, of automated, electronic, mechanical, and other collection technologies; e.g., permitting electronic submission of responses.

-Estimate of burden: The public reporting burden for this collection of information is estimated to average 0.999 hours per response.
+Estimate of burden: The public burden for this collection of information is estimated to average 0.54 hours per response.

-Respondents: Qualified certified applicators or other individuals who complete the self-inspection checklist, and State cooperators.
+Respondents: Individuals who complete the self-inspection checklist and State and local officials.

 All responses to this notice will be summarized and included in the request for OMB approval.
 All comments will also become a matter of public record.